JuneStepp/OneLauncher/README.md

 # Features Overview

 - Patching and launching of LOTRO and DDO
-- Plugins, skins, and music manager (Currently only in source)
+- Plugins, skins, and music manager
-- Multiple accounts support (Currently only in source)
+- Multiple accounts support
 - Password saving
 - Auto optimum WINE setup for Mac and Linux
 - Easy game detection